 Digital Pet X-rays

-Digital radiography—also known as X-rays—is a diagnostic tool that’s used to examine the bones and other internal structures using short exposure times to limit radiation exposure.
+Digital radiography—also known as X-rays—is a diagnostic tool that aids in the examination of bones and other internal body structures.
+In comparison to traditional X-rays, digital limits radiation exposure in addition to providing other benefits.
 Pet X-rays can be used to detect fractures, foreign bodies, and other conditions.
 For safety assurance, our state-of-the-art, human grade Sound Eklin radiograph machine is tested periodically by a state agency.
 Images are developed automatically in less than 90 seconds each, which means less waiting time for you and your pet.
 These images are permanently labeled in compliance with state and federal laws and can be easily shared digitally if necessary.
 In addition, we occasionally consult with outside radiology specialists to review particular cases if requested by our doctors.

 Similar to our digital pet X-ray machine, Veterinary Medical Center’s state-of-the-art pet ultrasound machine is used to safely, painlessly examine your pet internally using sound waves to create an image of the body in real time.
 It’s commonly used to evaluate the liver, kidneys, and other internal organs to detect abnormalities.
 It also allows us to perform guided cystograms (exams of urinary bladder) in-house.
 Our pet ultrasound unit complements our radiographic capabilities for various diagnoses.